tidyverse/tidyverse.org/content/blog/tidymodels-2023-q1/index.md

 #> ! `truth` should be a factor but a numeric was supplied.
 ```

-which now errors much better
+which now errors much more informatively

 <div class="highlight">